← Blog

 What I actually did

-I ran two completely independent analysis pipelines on the manuscript's transcription (about 36,000 words in the standardized EVA transliteration).
+I ran two completely independent analysis pipelines on the manuscript's transcription (about 36,000 words in the standardized EVA4 transliteration).
 One treats each character as a letter.
 The other treats each character as a syllable.
 They don't share code, assumptions, or methodology.
-They were developed months apart and I deliberately did not look at the results of one while building the other, because confirmation bias in Voynich research is very easy.3
+They were developed apart and I deliberately did not look at the results of one while building the other, because confirmation bias in Voynich research is very easy.5

 The reason for running two is simple: if they agree on something, that agreement is less likely to be an artifact of one method's assumptions.
 They agreed on quite a lot.